|Nutritional Guidelines (per serving)|

 You can use any cheap cut of beef in this recipe.
 Round steak is my choice, but you can also use top round or bottom round or rump steak.
 Just don't use an expensive cut, because it will be wasted in the slow cooker.
 The long, slow cooking time renders tough cuts of meat very tender and succulent.
 Meat that starts out tender will become tough when cooked in the crockpot.

-This recipe really has to be served with hot cooked noodles.
+This recipe really has to be served with hot cooked noodles or mashed potatoes.
 Try kluski noodles, which are thicker than regular noodles, or use regular egg noodles.
 A green salad tossed with some sliced mushrooms and a light vinaigrette dressing is a must.
 For dessert, serve something cool and creamy such as an ice cream pie or a lemon meringue pie.

 - 2 pounds top round beef steak (cut into 2-inch cubes)

 - 1 (16-ounce) package baby carrots (or 5 large carrots, sliced)

 - 3/4 cup crushed gingersnaps (about 15 cookies)